rtshkmr/tp/docs/UserGuide.md

   Adds a new client with name **Katya**, phone number **98123456**, email **katya@yahoo.com**, address **Vladivostok, Nevelskogo, bld.
 15, appt.
 256**, country **Russia**, timezone **UTC+03:00**, contract expiry date **2 Mar 2020**.

+For a visual example on how the command works, refer to [Appendix C: Expected Command Behaviour Screenshots](#adding-a-client)

 #### 1.2: Deleting a client: `client delete`

 Deletes an existing client from **_TBM_**, you have to make reference to the Client's index.
 This can be easily read off from the client card as shown [here](#ui-when-viewing-clients).